-As an information designer and creative thinker, I consulted with numerous organizations on the topics of visual communication and creative thinking.
-I have presented at three TEDx talks, at Harvard University's "Political Analytics Conference" and twice at the South by Southwest (SXSW) technology conference on the “Power of Visual Storytelling."
+I also did side work.
+I consulted with numerous organizations on the topics of visual communication and creative problem-solving.
+I presented at four TEDx talks and spoke more than once at the South by Southwest (SXSW) technology conference on the “Power of Visual Storytelling."